caseyg/awesome/TOPICS.md

 ## code

-*   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase
+*   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase

 *   [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository

+## developer-tool

+*   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase

 ## ingestion

-*   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase
+*   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase

 ## system-design